 For Secondary Education/K12 Education (SEED 453), teacher candidates will be in the schools two days a week or the equivalent.
 For Early Childhood Education (ECE 488), teacher candidates will be in infant, toddler, preschool or SDSU kindergarten classrooms for four half-days per week, or the equivalent.
 Teacher candidates will follow the SDSU calendar.
 They will be enrolled in other classes at SDSU while engaged in this experience.
 In most cases, the placement will be in the same classroom for SEED 453 and 454.
 Those in K-12 programs (art, foreign language) must have experiences with different ages when possible.
-Those majoring in PE, music, Ag Ed and FCS Ed DO NOT participate in this semester of field experience.
+Those majoring in Physical Education, music, Agricultural Education and Family and Consumer Sciences Education DO NOT participate in this semester of field experience.

 - Second semester of Residency (SEED 454) / Primary-Grade Student Teaching (ECE 488)

 Teacher candidates will co-teach full-time Monday – Friday for 13 weeks and follow the local school schedule for holidays, etc. They will lead teach for a minimum of 2 weeks.
 University representatives (clinical mentors) will engage with the teachers (clinical educators) and students (teacher candidates) throughout the experience using observation, video reflection and local meetings.

 - PE 479 Student Teaching II and PE 488 Student Teaching III